tyreepearson/field-workshops-terraform/docs/index.md

 ???

-We won't discuss modules or the structure or writing of modules in this, all you need to know is functions come from modules
+We won't discuss modules or the structure or writing of modules in this, all you need to know is functions come from modules.
+These are alot of great starting functions to get started.

 ---
 name: builtin-functions